MultiSafepay/docs/content/payment-methods/klarna.md

 ## Klarna gateway

 Klarna makes your ecommerce platform available in their merchant portal, where your credentials are generated.
-Use your credentials to configure the Klarna gateway for your MultiSafepay account.
+Use your credentials to configure the Klarna <<glossary:gateway>> for your MultiSafepay account.

 For questions about your Klarna integration and the connection with your MultiSafepay account, email <integration@multisafepay.com>